anishathalye/git-remote-dropbox/README.md

 If you'd like to scope the access to an [app folder](https://help.dropbox.com/integrations/third-party-apps), you can run `git dropbox login --app-folder`.
-With this setup, paths will be rooted in a "git-remote-dropbox repos" [app folder in your Dropbox account](https://www.dropbox.com/home/Apps).
+With this setup, paths will be rooted in a "git-remote-dropbox-repos" [app folder in your Dropbox account](https://www.dropbox.com/home/Apps).
 Note that app folders [**cannot be shared**](https://community.dropbox.com/en/discussion/38534/sharing-of-folders-inside-the-apps-folder).